nguyeda1/website-boilerplate/README.md

 # website-boilerplate

+This is minimal setup for a static website.

+## Dev stack

-React, Next, Typescript, Jest, Enzyme
+React, Next, Typescript, Jest, Enzyme, styled-components